Jeremy Adduono

 Jeremy Adduono (born August 4, 1978) is a Canadian former professional ice hockey winger.
 He was drafted in the seventh round, 184th overall, by the Buffalo Sabres in the 1997 NHL Entry Draft from the Ontario Hockey League's Sudbury Wolves.

 Adduono performed well for the Sabres in a rookie camp in 1998, and he debuted with Buffalo's American Hockey League affiliate, the Rochester Americans, in the 1999–2000 season.

 He played with the Americans for three seasons and spent one more AHL season with the Bridgeport Sound Tigers before moving to Europe to play in Germany's Deutsche Eishockey Liga with the Cologne Sharks.
 After three seasons with the Sharks and one with the Iserlohn Roosters, Adduono joined HC Pustertal Wölfe of Italy's Serie A in the 2007–08 season.
 In 2008, he moved to Ravensburg Towerstars based in Ravensburg, Germany, who play in the German 2.
 Bundesliga, where he played two seasons.

-As of 2016, Adduono is the head coach of the Thunder Bay North Stars in the Superior International Junior Hockey League.
+Adduono was the head coach of the Thunder Bay North Stars in the Superior International Junior Hockey League, from 2015 to 2017.
+He has since taken on an assistant coaching role with the Lakehead Thunderwolves university men's hockey team.